Home » All Recipes » Desserts » 3-Ingredient Peach Cobbler

 Expert Tips

-• Get creative: Feel free to stir in a pinch of cinnamon, a grating of nutmeg, or a handful of berries alongside the peaches for a fun flavor twist.
+• Feel free to get creative and stir in a pinch of cinnamon, a grating of nutmeg, or a handful of berries alongside the peaches for a fun flavor twist.

-• Golden and bubbly: Bake until the top is nicely browned and you see the fruit bubbling around the sides.
+• Look for golden and bubbly.
+Bake until the top is nicely browned, and you see the fruit bubbling around the sides.

-• Let it settle: Give the cobbler a few minutes to cool before digging in.
+• Give the cobbler a few minutes to cool before digging in.
 This helps everything set and the flavors to blend nicely.

 How to Store This Recipe